GeorgeHarland/mars-rover/README.md

 A Mars Rover simulator that takes a Rover's command sequence as input and returns it's end position.

-This is build using Node, TypeScript, and the Jest testing framework with Babel.
+This is built using Node, TypeScript, Jest.

 ## Instructions